nrfconnect/sdk-nrf/doc/nrf/protocols/bt/bt_mesh/configuring.rst

    :local:
    :depth: 2

-The Bluetooth® mesh support is controlled by :kconfig:option:`CONFIG_BT_MESH`, which depends on the following configuration options:
+The Bluetooth® Mesh support is controlled by :kconfig:option:`CONFIG_BT_MESH`, which depends on the following configuration options:

 * :kconfig:option:`CONFIG_BT` - Enables the Bluetooth subsystem.
 * :kconfig:option:`CONFIG_BT_OBSERVER` - Enables the Bluetooth Observer role.